tuchandra/sitev2/content/self/resume.md

 ## Employment
 **Senior Data Scientist - Nielsen** (July 2020 - present)
  * Researched and shipped novel Bayesian inference methodology for measuring audiences for 100s of ad campaigns on 3 platforms, using PySpark, NumPyro, and Airflow (US patent pending).
- * Designed and developed evaluation framework for benchmarking PyTorch TV viewing model against 100s of GBs of historical data.
+ * Designed and developed evaluation framework for benchmarking cutting-edge Bayesian PyTorch TV viewing model against 100s of GBs of historical data.
  * Productionalized ad-hoc ETL runs and ML model training to be more reproducible, increasing iteration speed.
  * Created matplotlib visualizations to evaluate and build trust in machine learning models.